RURAL WATER TANKS

 For over 30 years, many of these Australians have turned to a Pioneer water tank for their rainwater harvesting and water storage needs, and Pioneer understands the importance of reliable water storage solutions.
 These steel tanks have become an iconic and important part of rural living in Australia, and continue to support the way of life of many Australian families.

 Families in semi-rural areas who do have access to mains water may even be looking for a water storage tank in order to subsidise water use for the washing machine or garden, especially in country towns with particularly harsh water restrictions.
+Pioneer Water Tanks are still manufactured in Western Australia to this day, and continue to be an Australian owned and operated business.

 Why choose a steel water tank?